-The delivery of community benefits through procurement is in line with the College strategic objectives of 'Leading on the Economic Recovery' and 'Driving a Sustainable Future'
+The delivery of community benefits through procurement is in line with the College strategic objective of 'driving transformation to deliver a sustainable future.'

 If there is an opportunity to benefit the community, we will include appropriate requirements in our contracts.
 We will consider these opportunities at the development phase of all regulated procurements (£50,000 and above for goods and services, £2 million and above for works).